VWoerdings/Reinforcement_Learning_hex/A2/README.md

 Each section of the assignment has its own .py file.

-## CalculateRating.py
+## Experiment.py
-This script calculates the rating of three Hex algorithms by playing them against each other and visualizes the evolution of their ratings.
+Calculates the rating of several MCTS algorithms by playing it against an ID_TT algorithm

+## Tune.py
+Calculates the optimal parameters for the MCTS algorithm

 ## FramedEvaluation.py
 This script evaluates positional advantage according to a heuristic evaluation function (see TerminatorHex)